-China Construction Bank Corporation serves as the KraneShares E Fund China Commercial Paper ETF's local custodian in the People's Republic of China ("PRC Custodian").
-The majority of PRC securities held by the Fund are held in mainland China through an account with the China Interbank Bond Market ("CIBM").
+China Construction Bank Corporation serves as the local custodian in the People's Republic of China ("PRC Custodian").
+The majority of PRC securities held by KraneShares China Credit Index ETF and the KraneShares Bloomberg Barclays China Bond Inclusion Index ETF are held in mainland China through an account with the China Interbank Bond Market ("CIBM").
 Other PRC securities are dealt and held in book-entry form through the China Central Depository and Clearing Corporation Limited ("CCDCC") and Shanghai Clearing House ("SCH").
-In either case, PRC securities purchased by E Fund in its capacity as the Fund's RQFII or QFII, through the Bond Connect Program or through the CIBM may be received in a securities account maintained by the PRC Custodian in the joint names of the PRC Custodian, E Fund and the Fund.
+In either case, PRC securities purchased by Krane in its capacity as each Fund's RQFII or QFII (if applicable), through the Bond Connect Program or through the CIBM may be received in a securities account maintained by the PRC Custodian in the joint names of the PRC Custodian and the Fund.